 Planskopf-routeClimbing Planskopf is a very nice hike when staying in Serfaus or Fiss.

 The nicest way to climb Planskopf is from Fiss:

 In Fiss you'll take the cableway to Fisser Joch at an altitude of above 2400 meters.
-From there you hike up to Zwölferkopf, 2.596 m.
+From there you hike up to Zwölferkopf, 2.596 m or pass underneath it along trail 23.
 There starts te beatutiful walk along the whole ridge of Planskopf with on your left the villages of Serfaus and Fiss.

-On your right you can see the villages of See and Galtur.
-You pass in following order Oberen Sattelkopf, 2.596 m, Hinteren Sattelkopf, 2.670 m, Vorderen Brunnenkopf, 2.682 m and Hinteren Brunnenkopf, 2.642 m before starting your last climb to the Planskopf summit (2804 m) See the Route MAP at right
+On your right you can see the villages of See and Kappl.
+You pass in following order Oberer Sattelkopf, 2.596 m, Hinterer Sattelkopf, 2.670 m, Vorderer Brunnenkopf, 2.682 m and Hinterer Brunnenkopf, 2.642 m before starting your last climb to the Planskopf summit (2804 m) See the Route map at right.

 An option is to walk down to the village of Serfaus (1427m) or take the cableway down.